SeverSet/DevOps_online_Dnipro_2022Q1Q2/m4/task4.2/readme.md

 ___
 ## 10) To remove a password from a user, use the following command:
     sudo passwd -d username
+### The possibility of a blank password is done by editing the /etc/shadow file
 ___
 ## 11) To view extended information about a directory, use the command ls -l
 ![](content/Task_4.2.2.png)